MapleTech-Digital/.github/profile/README.md

 Hi 👋 We're MapleTech Digital🍁 A full stack web solutions provider to your business!

 Tired of Wix and SquareSpace cramping your style?
 Tired of expensive studios with lots of office overhead squeezing you for every nickle and dime so they can pay their rent?
-Tired of being delivered low effort pre-baked template-based designed by the average freelancer?
+Tired of being delivered low effort pre-baked template-based designs by the average freelancer?

 We want to work with you! 🤝